BourgeoisLab/OSC-webgate/README.md

 Extensions
 ----------
 Say you added some controls (potentiometers) and also a display to your Raspberry Pi and want to use them to control some parameters on the OSC host.
 There are mainly two  possibilities to achieve this.
+An example can be found in the examples sub-directory (OSC-webgate-client).

 ###1.
 Web-Server Communication###
 Create a program that can send HTTP requests and use the CGI API described in the CGI module documentation.
 Using this API you can read and write variable values.